mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard/README.md

 # Hotel Booking Analysis Dashboard :
 ---
-## Table of Contents
-* Case Study
-* Dataset Description
-* ER Diagram
-* Data Cleaning
-* Data Analysis
-* Dashboard

-## Case Study
+## Business Problem :
 ---
+Hotels receives a large number of bookings from different channel ,  but they always face challenges such as high cancellation rates, changing booking patterns and it is difficult to understanding customer behavior .
+So i need to analyze booking data to understand trends and identify key performance metrics and make better decisoions to improve revenue and reduce cancellations.

+## Project Objective
+---
-This project analyzes hotel booking data to understand booking trends, customer behavior, revenue performance, and cancellation patterns.
+This project is to analyze hotel booking data and create a dashboard that helps to understand booking trends , customer behavior, revenue performance and cancellation patterns.This dashboard aims to provide insights that supports better decision making for hotel management.
-The goal of the dashboard is to help hotels understand their business performance and identify areas where improvements can be made.

 ## Dataset Description
 ---